yuekunli/cognitiv-coding-challenges/dna/README.md

 with other people.
 This endpoint is allowed to fail for any reason.
 The obvious example is when the chromosome for the person in question has an insufficient number of telomere sequences to establish where the "start" is.
 Scientists can fall back on the full Person to Person comparison for these samples.
+It should also return a collection of areas with differences.

+This will be compiled with gcc 8 on Linux with `-fconcepts`.
+Ideally, it only relies on the C++ standard library but header only libraries in-source where licensing allows will still be accepted.

 ## How to submit